Suraj151/pdi-framework/README.md

 The bundled outbound client is created with peer verification off so that an encrypted-but-unverified connection works immediately.
 For production, point it at the CA bundle path and drop that line.

 Certificates come from one of two places.
-On ESP32, the on-device provisioner issues self-signed EC or RSA certs with the SANs you ask for, and `ensureServerCert` creates one only when it is missing — wired to the got-IP event when runtime generation is enabled.
+On ESP32, the on-device provisioner issues self-signed EC or RSA certs with the SANs you ask for, and `ensureServerCert` reissues only when the stored certificate's SANs no longer cover what was asked for.
+With runtime generation enabled the mDNS service drives it, so the certificate covers the address and `<hostname>.local` together ([§6.2.19](#6219-mdnsserviceprovider--__mdns_service)).
 Everywhere else, `scripts/GenTlsCerts.py` does the same job with OpenSSL and you upload the result over SFTP.

 #### 6.2.17 `UserStoreService` — `__user_store_service`